kaizen-ai/kaizenflow/documentation/notes/dataflow_design.md

 ## Config
 - The config:
     - Is hierarchical with one subconfig per DAG node
+    - Can specify if a block is present or not in a DAG
     - Should only include parameters of the DAG, but not information about DAG connectivity, which is specified in the DAG builder

+## Config builders
+- Configs are built through functions that can complete a "template" config with some parameters passed from command line
+- E.g.,
+    ```python
+    def get_kibot_returns_config(symbol: str) -> cfg.Config:
+        """
+        A template configuration for `get_kibot_returns_dag`.
+        """
+        ...
+    ```

 ## DAG builder methods
-- It accepts a config and returns a fully formed DAG
+- DAG builder methods accept a config and return a fully formed DAG
-- There are factory methods associated with DAG builder methods that create configs
-    - These methods accept certain
+- E.g.,
+    ```python
+    def get_kibot_returns_dag(config: cfg.Config, dag: dtf.DAG) -> dtf.DAG:
+        """
+        Build a DAG (which in this case is a linear pipeline) for loading Kibot
+        data and generating processed returns.

+        The stages are:
+          - read Kibot price data
+          - compute returns
+          - resample returns (optional)
+          - zscore returns (optional)
+          - filter returns by ATH (optional)

+        - `config` must reference required stages and conform to specific node
+           interfaces
+        """
+    ```

+- The DAG and config builder functions are typically paired, e.g., a function to create a config with all and only the params needed by a `dag_builder`

 ## DAG and Nodes
 - The DAG doesn't care about what data is exchanged between nodes
-    - We assume that it is a `pd.DataFrame` that can be column multi-index
+    - We assume that it is a `pd.DataFrame` (e.g., that can be column multi-index)
-    - The DAG `node`s are wrapper around pandas dataframes
+    - The DAG `node`s are wrappers around pandas dataframes
         - E.g., if a node receives a column multi-index dataframe (e.g., with multiple instruments and multiple features per instruments), the node knows how to melt and pivot columns

 ## Keeping `config` and `dag_builder` in sync
-- `config` asserts if a `dag_builder` tries to access a hierarchical parameter that doesn't exist and reports a meaningful error
+- `config` asserts if a `dag_builder` tries to access a hierarchical parameter that doesn't exist and reports a meaningful error of what is the problem
 - `config` tracks what parameters are accessed by `dag_builder` function
     - a method `sanity_check` is called after the DAG is completely built and reports a warning for all the parameters that were not used